 In addition to the tips given above, it’s useful to know the typical running costs for common electrical appliances.
 A useful resource is the brochure Operating costs of electrical appliances.
 The estimates in the brochure are based

 on the needs of a four person family in Victoria.
 Of course, your own running costs may vary somewhat from these, depending on factors such as climatic conditions, thermostat settings, family size and the age and efficiency of the

 appliance.
 Frequently, older appliances are much less energy efficient than newer ones.

 The brochure details hourly running costs so each family can calculate both their monthly and annual running costs.
 However, for appliances such as hot water systems, refrigerators, heating and cooling systems – that run for extensive

-To learn more about reducing your energy costs, take a look at these tips and ideas to save energy.
+For more information about reducing your energy costs in general, take a look at these tips and ideas to save energy.